john-science/john-science.github.io/_drafts/2024-12-31-herding-datas-kittens.md

 * then the only tricky thing they have to learn is how to handle merge conflicts and you're done.

 Sure, they won't know about GitLab, just GitHub.
 But you can convince your team to use _one_ and not _both_, and you're done.
 Sure, they won't know about interactive rebases, but if you let standardize on all GitHub PRs doing "Squash and Merge", they usually won't need to.
 And so on.
 You can leave out a lot of detail (like Git's decentralized nature) and it won't affect anyone's ability to do their job.

+No, you will not attempt to teach your team the beautiful graph theory of Git.
+You will not even spend the time to explain the wonderful de-centralized nature of Git repositories.
+Because these things are not "how to use git", which is your only goal.
+If one scientist shows interest in these things, great!
+Wonderful.
+Take them out for a `∈ (coffee, beer, boba, whiskey, tea, cake)` and make a new friend.

 > Admonition: Choose your Fights